djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 What the raven is the Nevermore?
-Its another recirculation carbon filter design aimed at cleaning the VOCs produced by the printer again and again and again, instead of using a one-pass exhaust of ever decreasing efficiency.
-The name comes from "Nevermore", the only, and repeatedly spoken, word by the Raven/Voron in the famous Edgar Allan Poe poem.
+Its another recirculation carbon filter design aimed at cleaning the VOCs produced by the printer REPEATEDLY, instead of using a one-pass exhaust of ever decreasing efficiency.
+Being the fourth filter design in my filter ventures, I feel this is the best blend of looks, simplicity and pure filtration power yet - all while managing a balanced noise level.
-I'd like to think the whole poem is about the importance of great air cleaning capacity.

-<B>Why:</b>
+<B>Why:</b><BR>
 At the end of the day, a fresh single-pass filtered exhaust (at brand new) has perhaps 70% VOC removal efficiency while still exhausting 30% of the nasty.
 A recirculation filter achieving four passes at worn-in 50% efficiency would still remove 94% of the bas stuff.
 Or 99% at six passes!
 The number of passes you get all depends on how well you can seal your build chamber.
 Some will have a hard time achieving a good chamber seal, which creates the biggest drawback of recirculation filters - they're air flow neutral.
 Meaning, as nothing pulls air into the chamber, air can diffuse freely to the outside through any remaining gaps.
 And that air could be zero per cent cleaned...